DerBrunoIR/AnkiCardCreator/README.md

 Hi,

 I created this deck mainly for personal use.
 This deck contains all packages (even internal ones) from https://pkg.go.dev/std.
-For each package i genrated for all sub packages and for each variable block, constant block, function and type a single card by a carful selection of html elements from the standards libaries webpage.
+For each package i genrated for each variable div, constant div, function div and type div a single card by a carful selection of html elements from the standards libaries webpage.
 All links should work.
 For easy access i mirrored the hirachical structure from the standard libary.

 statistics: